Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Introduction

-As our result, first, we obtain upper bounds of the above two kinds of secrecy criteria when Alice and Bob share the same random number and Eve has a correlated quantum state.
+As our result, first, we obtain upper bounds of the above two kinds of secrecy criteria when Alice and Bob share the same random number and Eve has a correlated quantum state by using approximate smoothing of R\'{e}nyi entropy of order $2$ (Theorems \ref{Lem14}, and \ref{Lem12-q}).
 This problem is called the secret key generation without errors.
-Then, in the independent and identical distributed (i.i.d.) case, we obtain lower bounds of the exponential decreasing rate of the above two kinds of secrecy criteria.
-Further, we apply this result to the case when there exist errors between Alice's and Bob's random variables and Eve has a correlated quantum state.
+Then, in the independent and identical distributed (i.i.d.) case, we obtain lower bounds on the exponential decreasing rate of the above two kinds of secrecy criteria (Theorems \ref{t-3-16-2}).
+We also show that the obtained lower bound for universal composable criterion is tight in a typical example, in which, the leaked information is given as a pure state and can be regarded as the environment of Pauli channel.
+This fact suggests the superiority of our method even in the quantum setting.

+Further, we apply this result to the case when there exist errors between Alice's and Bob's random variables and Eve has a correlated quantum state (Theorems \ref{L3-20-7}, and \ref{L12-31-2}).
 This problem is called the secret key generation with error correction.
 The classical case has been treated by Ahlswede \& Csisz\'{a}r\cite{AC93}, Maurer\cite{Mau93}, and Muramatsu\cite{MUW05} et al. Renner \cite{Renner} treated the quantum case while he did not discuss the exponential decreasing rate.
-Our analysis treats the exponential decreasing rate even for the secret key generation with error correction.
+Our analysis derives the exponential decreasing rate even for the secret key generation with error correction (Theorems \ref{t3-20-20} and \ref{p3-16-1c}).
+For derivation of these results, we need to invent several information quantities and several original technical lemmas, which are given in Section \ref{cqs2}.

+Further, we should note that the presentation style of this paper has is different from that of existing researches \cite{RW,Renner,TSSR11}. with respect to security evaluation in the single-shot form.
+These papers\cite{RW,Renner,TSSR11} bound the length of generated keys when the amount of leaked information is fixed.
+In contrast, this paper bounds the amount of leaked information when the length of generated keys is fixed.
+The latter style is useful for evaluation of the exponential decreasing rate.